An-Individual/discord-dice-bot/README.md

 # Discord Dice Bot

 _**Current State: New but functional.
-Basic use cases should all be stable but it hasn't spent much time in the wild.
+I expect any issues to be fairly wild side cases, but it hasn't spent much time in general use yet.
 If you encounter a bug please file an issue containing the string that caused it and the resulting message.**_

 If you're here to read code, I must apologize in advance.
-This project is the jet lagged fever dream of someone only semi-familiar with Javascript more or less making it up as they go.
+I've now done a pass to clean up the code and add comments, but this project is still the jet lagged fever dream of someone only semi-familiar with Javascript.
 Read at your peril.

 If, however, you're just looking for a Discord bot that can roll some dice.
 Welcome!
 Dice Bot here is a chat bot that adds slash commands to your server that more or less mimic Roll20's dice rolling syntax.
 It runs on [Node.js](https://nodejs.org) using [Discord.js](https://discord.js.org).
 There's a public version of the bot you can DM by [clicking here](https://discord.com/channels/@me/1000836659190968361) or authorize by [clicking here](https://discord.com/api/oauth2/authorize?client_id=1000222866173866004&permissions=0&scope=bot).
-However, it's just running on free tier Heroku, so if you want to use it long term I recommend running a version of it yourself.
-Fortunately, with some modest technical knowledge that isn't too hard.
+However, it's just running on free tier Heroku, so if you want to use it long term I recommend grabbing a copy of the code base and running you're own version.
+Standing up a new version of the bot isn't too hard with some modest technical knowledge.
 It's a fairly powerful dice engine so you can do things like `/r input:(3+{2d6!<2-1,5d8r3r5>3,1d6^3}dl2)*2d6`.

 ![/gr input:(3+{2d6!<2-1,5d8r3r5>3,1d6^3}dl2)*2d6
 Result: 16